catngh/ocelot-log-service/README.md

 - Dynamic host port mapping
 - Memory and CPU limits at the container level
 - Placement constraints for availability zone distribution

+## Deployment Architecture

+The Ocelot Log Service consists of two separate deployable components:

+1. **API Service** (`Dockerfile.api`):
+   - Serves HTTP endpoints and WebSocket connections
+   - Handles authentication and tenant isolation
+   - Queries MongoDB and OpenSearch for log retrieval
+   - Sends log creation messages to SQS
+   - Stateless and horizontally scalable

+2. **Consumer Service** (`Dockerfile.consumer`):
+   - Processes messages from SQS queue
+   - Stores logs in MongoDB
+   - Indexes logs in OpenSearch
+   - Runs as a background service
+   - Can be scaled independently from the API service

+### Production Deployment

+In production, both services should be deployed and scaled independently:

+- **API Service**: Deploy behind a load balancer with auto-scaling
+- **Consumer Service**: Deploy as a scalable background service with no public access needed

+When deploying with AWS ECS:
+1. Create a task definition for each service
+2. Create a service for the API with a target group attached to an ALB
+3. Create a service for the Consumer with no load balancer
+4. Configure appropriate scaling policies for each service